yarden/MISO/docs/source/index.rst

 .. _answer10:

 10. **Can I use MISO with my own custom annotations of alternative events?
 Or my own annotation of genes from their mRNA isoforms that I obtained from Ensembl/UCSC/Refseq?** Yes.
 MISO will take any correctly formatted GFF3 file and quantitate the abundances of the mRNAs listed for each entry in that file.
-Those entries can represent individual alternative splicing events like our own annotation (yielding an "exon-centric" quantitation, as described in the documentation), or they might be the full mRNAs of each gene, as described in a database like Ensembl or UCSC (to perform "isoform-centric" quantitation). (`back <#faq>`_)
+Those entries can represent individual alternative splicing events like our own annotation (yielding an "exon-centric" quantitation, as described in the documentation), or they might be the full mRNAs of each gene, as described in a database like Ensembl or UCSC (to perform "isoform-centric" quantitation).
+To make your own GFF3 exon-centric annotation from transcript data, see `rnaseqlib`_ (`back <#faq>`_)

 .. _answer11: